MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-hybrid-setup.md

 Staring with chart version 1.0.0, the agent data collection settings are controlled from the ConfigMap.
 Refer to documentation about agent data collection settings [here](container-insights-agent-config.md).

-After you have successfully deployed the chart, you can review the data for your hybrid Kubernetes cluster in Azure Monitor for containers from the Azure portal.
+After you have successfully deployed the chart, you can review the data for your hybrid Kubernetes cluster in Container insights from the Azure portal.

 >[!NOTE]
 >Ingestion latency is around five to ten minutes from agent to commit in the Azure Log Analytics workspace.
 Status of the cluster show the value **No data** or **Unknown** until all the required monitoring data is available in Azure Monitor.

 ## Configure proxy endpoint

 Starting with chart version 2.7.1, chart will support specifying the proxy endpoint with the `omsagent.proxy` chart parameter.
 This allows it to communicate through your proxy server.
-Communication between the Azure Monitor for containers agent and Azure Monitor can be an HTTP or HTTPS proxy server, and both anonymous and basic authentication (username/password) are supported.
+Communication between the Container insights agent and Azure Monitor can be an HTTP or HTTPS proxy server, and both anonymous and basic authentication (username/password) are supported.

 The proxy configuration value has the following syntax: `[protocol://][user:password@]proxyhost[:port]`